Maura Fay

 On her return to Australia she joined the Reg Grundy Organisation where she worked on the cult Australian television series Prisoner, and became Head of Casting.
 She later worked as Head of Production for PBL Productions and also was a consultant for the Drama Departments at the Australian Broadcasting Corporation, the Seven Network, the Nine Network and the Ten Network.
 Maura also served as a board member for the Sydney Film Festival and the Australian Theatre for Young People.
 She was also an Ambassador for Mothers Inc.

 Maura started her own company, Maura Fay Casting, in 1987.
 She discovered many actors who became household names across Australia and internationally, including the Hollywood star Heath Ledger.

-In 1990, Maura set up Maura Fay Workshops, utilising the delivery skills possessed by a professional actor to train corporate executives in communications skills.
+In 1990, Maura set up Maura Fay Workshops, utilizing the delivery skills possessed by a professional actor to train corporate executives in communications skills.
 This company now operates throughout Australia, Asia and the US.